 You may be asking at this point, “Why don’t these coffee roasters simply purchase Fair Trade Certified coffee beans?”
 Since the fair trade certification provides a stamp of approval regarding the quality of the farms, why should coffee roasters deviate from this already established practice?
 That’s a great question, and to answer it we need to go back to our discussion of economics.
 Let’s say you operate a coffee farm that produces a variety of different coffee beans.
 Some of your coffee beans are very high quality and some are average quality.
 Intuitively, our market-centered minds understand that the higher-quality coffee beans should command a higher price compared to their lesser quality counterparts.
 Farmers, of course, are not immune to economic incentives.
 Fair-trade certified coffee is sold at a premium of 40% above the C-Market coffee rate.
 So if the C-Market rate for coffee is $1.00 per pound then the fair-trade price would be $1.40 per pound.
 For the sake of this example, let's say that the market price for the farmer's higher quality coffee beans is $2.80.
 How should the farmer allocate their coffee beans?
 In this case, the coffee farmer will most likely sell their higher quality coffee beans at market prices, while selling their lower quality coffee beans at the fair trade price.
 This doesn’t necessarily mean that all fair trade coffees are of low quality, but it is worth noting that there is an incentive in place.
 As a result of this dynamic, many coffee roasters shifted their sourcing to direct-trade coffee.
 In fact, the direct trade movement began with popular specialty coffee roasters like Stumptown and Intelligentsia looking for opportunities to source higher-quality coffee.

 Another added benefit is that direct trade, unlike fair trade, doesn’t require a costly certification.
-While this may not be an issue for larger commercial coffee farms, many of the coffee farms we work with in Thailand are family run and located in remote areas.
+While this may not be an issue for larger commercial coffee farms, each of the coffee farms we work with in Thailand are family run and located in remote areas.
 Suffice to say that the cost of a fair trade certification would be difficult to absorb given the small size of these coffee farms relative to commercial farms.
 Not only do our partners receive greater pay, as we pay on average double the price of fair-trade certified coffee, but they get to keep more of that money as well by not paying for costly certifications.

 Does this mean that direct trade coffee is better than fair trade coffee?
 Unfortunately, each situation is different and there are many factors to consider.
 So it would be impossible to make such a broad claim.
 What’s important to us at Lanna Coffee is that we source the best coffee we can find and that we respect the interests of those that we’re fortunate enough to work with.
 We don’t believe that these interests are mutually exclusive.
 This is why we work directly with our farmers in an effort to develop long-term relationships.
 We feel that this also benefits the consumer, who gets a great coffee and a story they can connect to.
 Does this mean that fair trade coffee isn’t worthwhile?
 Absolutely not.
 Both fair trade and direct trade have their merits and help focus on improving the standing of small coffee farmers.
 What is important though is that consumers understand what “fair trade” means and that the lack of such certification doesn’t automatically mean you’re brewing subpar quality coffee beans.